Answers, Audio & Listening Practice Test 2 | IELTS Academic and General Training Cam 15

 - Fenced areas created to keep animals away from crops.

-- The farmers provided labour and for the fences on their land.
+- 35 for the fences on their land.

 Further developments